-Using the motion function $s_\e$ for a given normal velocity function $v_\e\in V_\e(T_M)$ with bound $|v_\e|\leq M$ (\cref{hanzawa_normal_vel}), the thermo-elasticity problem can be transformed into fixed coordinates.
+Using the motion function $s_\e$ for a given normal velocity function $v_\e\in V_\e(T_M)$ with bound $|v_\e|\leq M$ (\cref{hanzawa_normal_vel}), the thermo-elasticity problem can be transformed into a problem posed in the initial domain.
 As a direct result of \cref{lem:transformation_est} the coefficients and data functions are all bounded uniformly in $\e$, i.e.,